Tresjs/cientos/docs/guide/migrating-from-v3.md

 - Not so intuitive, lots of code repetition
 - Support for the upcoming pkg [Leches](https://tresleches.tresjs.org/)

+You can check this recipe on the tres docs on how to use tweakpane with tres: [TweakPane](https://docs.tresjs.org/cookbook/tweakpane.html)

 ### Move directives to core

 The use of `directives` started as a experiment to see how valuable it would be for the ecosystem.
 Since it has had a good reception, we have decided that it is appropriate for the `directives` to live under the core pkg [Directives section](https://docs.tresjs.org/directives/v-log.html).